DrMerfy/GraphCreator/README.md

 # GraphCreator
-A graph creator for JavaFX
+A simple and configurable graph creator using JavaFX.